zektorelchavo/DiscordInjections/README.md

 ## Important notice

 This is version 4 of Discord Injections.
-This software is not yet finished and has many missing components, even though they are already listed in the changelog.
+This software is now in Beta, breaking changes should not occur anymore, but no promises can be made.

 Please report any problems, bugs, suspicious behavior, etc to Github.
 Thank you very much!